ulrichwinter/azure-eventhub-demo/README.md

  ## Needed cloud resources to get a working setup.

- The test class `EventHubTest` needs the following Azure cloud resources:
+The test class `EventHubTest` needs the following Azure cloud resources, which are available within a free subscription:
  - Event Hub Namespace
  - Event Hub Instance
  - Storage Account